DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 "So what are you going to do?"

-Demon Hero asked Kay, who was approaching her.
+Demon Hero asked Kai, who was approaching her.

 "You threw away own sword.
 Even if you hide something up to your sleeve, it would not be enough to defeat me.